 In Morocco it isn’t just about the food, but the experience that goes with it.
 Moroccans love communal eating, which is a great way to enjoy good food and good company with locals and fellow travelers.
 The entertainment is huge element of meals in Morocco.
 Musicians performing traditional music and belly dancers add to the exotic, lantern lit ambiance of your dinner.

-Morocco isn’t just about unbelievable food and dining experiences, but tea.
+Another can't miss while in Morocco is the tea.
 It’s an artform here.
 Served in ornate silver tea pots, spearmint leaves are steeped with a generous helping of sugar.
 This “Moroccan whisky” is served in small gold rimmed crystal glasses and perfectly complements Moroccan dishes.

 From tasting fresh goats cheese in Chefchaouen to baking bread with a Berber family in the Atlas Mountains, Morocco is a completely exciting, immersive culinary destination.